 Here is something unusual I found in customers’ reports “I love this pack except… it squeaks like crazy!
 I discovered that the noise is caused by the polished aluminum frame tube rubbing against the bag material on each corner.”

 In spite of this, this pack has received exceptionally high rating everywhere.
-At Amazon, the average rate is 4.8/5.

 - Three sizes: